openath/openath.github.io/pricing.md

 ## Competition Management - £1.20 / &euro;1.00

-Using Opentrack end to end - for real or virtual competitions, with all features from entries through to seeding, live results, and score calculations - in the UK costs £1.00 + VAT (£1.20) per competitor.
+Using Opentrack end to end - for real or virtual competitions, with all features from entries through to seeding, live results, and score calculations - in the UK costs £1.00 + VAT (£1.20) per competitor, unless the 50p+5% yields a greater amount.
 We can either collect this from entry fees, or invoice.

 *Note that the the subsidy from England Athletics that allowed us to offer this free during COVID-19 ran from April to July.
-Any virtual competition setbup in that time may keep running at no cost.
+Any virtual competition set up in that time may keep running at no cost.
 However, any new ones will be charged as above.*

 Outside the UK, we charge 1 Euro per competitor, or a broadly equivalent amount in local currency, with no need to charge VAT.